The Songlines

-Synopsis
+Synopsis and other details

-The book is centered around a British writer named "Bruce" that travels to Alice Springs, Australia to join a land surveyor mapping the location of a proposed 1,500 Kilometer rail line to be constructed from Alice Springs to Darwin, Australia.
-Specifically, the narrator befriends "Arkady" a local who is tasked by the rail company with conferring with local Aboriginals to understand which landscapes are considered sacred in Aboriginal culture and thus should be avoided.
+The book is centered around a British writer named "Bruce" who travels to Alice Springs, Australia, to join a land surveyor mapping the location of a proposed 1,500 Kilometre railway line to be constructed from Alice Springs to Darwin, Australia.
+Specifically, the narrator befriends "Arkady," a local who is tasked by the rail company with conferring with local Aboriginals to understand which landscapes are considered sacred in Aboriginal culture and thus should be avoided.
 Arkady, Bruce and a group of Aboriginal locals travel in a Toyota Land Cruiser through Outback Australia, and the first half of the book chronicles these various encounters.
-Bruce eventually becomes stranded in small remote Aboriginal village for several weeks due to heavy rains, and spends his time musing on the nature of man as nomad and settler, connecting his Australian experiences with those of other nomadic cultures he experienced in his travels around the world.
+Bruce eventually becomes stranded in a small, remote Aboriginal village for several weeks due to heavy rains, and spends his time musing on the nature of man as nomad and settler, connecting his Australian experiences with those of other nomadic cultures he experienced in his travels around the world.
 Chatwin develops a thesis about the primordial nature of Aboriginal song and its connections with the evolutionary conditions under which human populations evolved.
 The writing engages the hard conditions of life for present-day Indigenous Australians, including the fraught and contradictory relationship with White Australians, while appreciating the art and culture of the people for whom the Songlines are the touchstone of reality.